VCTLabs/vct-web/drafts/vim_cheat_sheet.rst

 out a lot of supposedly standard vi features (sometimes explicitly warning that a feature is "not implemented", and sometimes just doing a weird edit instead of the intended one).

+Notable vim-specific commands included in this list for being incredibly useful when available:

+* visual selection commands, in particular, column-selection mode for convenient editing of text in fixed-width columns
+* macro recording and playback, which can simplify repetitive editing tasks so easily that it has replaced many a throw-away perl/python/ruby/whatever script

 MOVEMENT
 --------